• Skip to main content

 Perfect to use up fresh basil.

-Spring is coming, and the basil will be coming in full force.
-I love to use up fresh basil in homemade pesto.
-I promise it’s worth it and much tastier than store bought pesto.
+Spring is coming, and the basil will be coming in full force!
+I love to use up my fresh basil in homemade pesto.
+It’s definitely worth the extra effort!
 You can even double the recipe and freeze it in an airtight container for future use.
+Leave out the heavy cream in the recipe until you heat it up on the stove.

 Pine nuts can be quite spendy.
 I do regularly use pine nuts when making pesto, but in a pinch I have used walnuts and it still creates a delicious sauce!